billvivino/billvivino.github.io/_posts/2026-08-01-i-dont-build-startups-on-sweat-equity.md

 That’s a distinction I think many founders underestimate.

-It's one that becomes increasingly difficult to sustain when the engineering team isn’t being compensated as the company’s engineering needs continue to grow.
+It's one that becomes impossible to sustain when the engineering team isn’t being compensated as the company’s engineering needs continue to grow.

 ## Why My Model Is Different